LSurvival

 \[r_i = \hat\beta - \hat\beta_{(-i)}\]

-where $\beta_{(-i)}$ is the maximum partial likelihood estimate of the log-hazard ratio vector obtained from a dataset in which observations belonging to individual i
+where $\beta_{(-i)}$ is the maximum partial likelihood estimate of the log-hazard ratio vector obtained from a dataset in which observations belonging to individual i are removed

 using LSurvival